I code with PHP to help websites become more dynamic and versatile. I'm in Cleveland, Ohio USA. Call me at (216) 346-7805 or email me today.

 So you ask, "PHP sounds like a keeper.
 What are some examples of what it could do for a website?"

 You are running an e-commerce website and you have a great idea to ramp up future sales.
-You want new programming integrated into the pages that list your online store products that appeared from a search from a logged in site visitor.
-The idea is to record an "audit trail" for each visitor (as designated by their login id or some other unique identifier of who they are) of the queried products they saw.
-Then these will be stored in a data table on the website that will cross reference them to similiar products you sell that didn't appear in the given visitor's prior searches.
-This sounds like a tall order, but not for Hypertext Preprocessor!
-It has the depth and versatility to handle a job of this caliber.
-The next time the visitor logs in to your online store, you could use this cross referenced data table system in conjunction with additional programming to display the items that did not appear in the visitor's prior searches and presto!
-You have just created an automated mechanism for suggestive selling.
-You will be the envy of your competition!
+You want new programming that will list some of your online store products that are similiar to those that came up from a previous search.
+The idea is to record an audit trail for each visitor of the queried products from the searches they did.
+These will be stored in a database table on the website that will cross reference them to similar products you sell that didn't appear in the visitor's prior searches.
+The next time the visitor is in your online store, you could use this cross referenced data in conjunction with appropriate programming to display the items that did not appear in the visitor's prior searches.
+You have just created a mechanism for suggestive selling.